PierrickF/ci-cd-pipeline-tutorial/README.md

 You can look at the `README.md` file to get it running.

-Note how the Python code in `app.py` has been organized to that we could run some unit tests:
+Note how the Python code in `app.py` has been organized so that we could run some unit tests:
 ```python
 def add(num1, num2):